softwarewng/communicationWhales.github.io/_posts/2020-02-28-sample-markdown.md

 **Here is some bold text**

 ## Detection
-To collect data about the whales one has properly distinguish whale sounds from the other ocean of sounds you get underwater.
-The program taking care of this crucial first step is **Orca Spot**
+To collect data about the whales one has properly to distinguish whale sounds from the other ocean of sounds you get underwater.
+The program taking care of this crucial first step is **Orca Spot**.

 ### Orca-Spot